-Following on from the success of Club Gascon restaurant we have been able to open our next door wine bar 'Le Bar' and also a bistro called ‘Comptoir Gascon’ on Charterhouse Street.
+Following on from Club Gascon we opened our next door wine bar 'Le Bar' and also a bistro called ‘Comptoir Gascon’ on Charterhouse Street (now closed).

 In 2010 we opened the Provençal restaurant ‘Cigalon’ dedicated to simple, seasonal cooking, and also 'Baranis', a French riviera-inspired cocktail and indoor pétanque bar ‘Baranis’ on Chancery Lane.

 Club Gascon opened in 1998 and is the result of a partnership between chef Pascal Aussignac and business partner Vincent Labeyrie.